HdkTvd/GoDrill-WebApp/README.md

 ### How to test this project?

+Make a GET request to get list of all users by using cmd - `curl localhost:9090/GET/users`

-Make a POST request to localhost:9090/users as - `curl localhost:9090/users -XPOST -d "<.csv filepath>"` Make a GET request to localhost:9090/ as - `curl localhost:9090/`
+Make a POST request to add users from csv file by using cmd - `curl localhost:9090/POST/users -XPOST -d "<.csv filepath>"`

 OR